 The main purpose of this proposal is to modify the content of the draft Supplement 3 to the 01 series of amendments to Regulation No. 101(ECE/TRANS/WP.29/GRPE/2013/9).

-The amendments proposed here, marked in track changes ():
+The amendments proposed here, marked in track changes (01 Supplement 3b):

-modify the text of ECE/TRANS/WP.29/GRPE/2013/9 (including the amendments, marked in track changes as );
+modify the text of ECE/TRANS/WP.29/GRPE/2013/9 (including the amendments, marked in track changes as 01 Supplement 3);

 amend the text of Regulation No. 101 (01 series of amendments);

-correct proposals in ECE/TRANS/WP.29/GRPE/2013/9 that were not amending the latest consolidation of UN Regulation No. 101 ().
+correct proposals in ECE/TRANS/WP.29/GRPE/2013/9 that were not amending the latest consolidation of UN Regulation No. 101 (updated consolidation).

 Proposal